Dooriin/AEM-Health-Check/README.md

 ### Watching the crawl -- Screencasting

-With version 0.4.0, Browsertrix Crawler includes an experimental 'screencasting' option, which allows watching the crawl in real-time via screencast (connected via a websocket).
+With version 0.4.0,  Crawler includes an experimental 'screencasting' option, which allows watching the crawl in real-time via screencast (connected via a websocket).

 To enable, add `--screencastPort` command-line option and also map the port on the docker container.
 An example command might be:

 ```
-docker run -p 9037:9037 -v $PWD/crawls:/crawls/ webrecorder/browsertrix-crawler crawl  --url https://www.example.com --screencastPort 9037
+docker run -p 9037:9037 -v $PWD/crawls:/crawls/ webrecorder/-crawler crawl  --url https://www.example.com --screencastPort 9037
 ```

 Then, you can open `http://localhost:9037/` and watch the crawl.

 ### Uploading crawl output to S3-Compatible Storage

-Browsertrix Crawler also includes support for uploading WACZ files to S3-compatible storage, and notifying a webhook when the upload succeeds.
+ Crawler also includes support for uploading WACZ files to S3-compatible storage, and notifying a webhook when the upload succeeds.

 (At this time, S3 upload is supported only when WACZ output is enabled, but WARC uploads may be added in the future).